conan-io/docs/tutorial/developing_packages/workspaces.rst

 This super-build ``CMakeLists.txt`` defines dynamically the correct sub-projects order.
 Note that the ``FetchContent`` strategy requires to define the different sub-projects in the correct build-order.
-While this is easy for workspaces with very few packages, this can become a burden for largers workspaces.
+While this is easy for workspaces with very few packages, this can become a burden for larger workspaces.
 The definition of the build-order is done in the generated ``conanws_build_order.cmake`` file, that is created by the ``conan workspace super-install`` command calling the ``conanws.py`` workspace ``build_order()`` method.
 It is the responsibility of the workspace to translate the information of the ``build_order()`` to specifics of the build system.
 The exact